Why is free speech in schools important?

 In four landmark cases, the Supreme Court of the United States has provided a general outline of the First Amendment rights of high school students.
-Taken together, these four cases give public high school officials more leeway to regulate speech than public college administrators, although some states have passed laws to provide additional protection for high school students.
+Taken together, these four cases give public high school officials more leeway to regulate speech than public college administrators, although some states have passed laws to provide additional protection for free speech in schools.
 If the Supreme Court’s boundaries for high schoolers’ First Amendment rights were applied to the university setting, the effect on freedom of speech would be substantial.
 Fortunately, the Court has never held that the limitations on expression allowed in high school cases would pass constitutional muster at public universities.

 In Tinker, a school punished students for wearing black armbands as a silent protest against the Vietnam War.
 The school district claimed that it feared the protest would cause a disruption at school, but it could point to no concrete evidence that such a disruption would occur or ever had occurred as a result of similar protests.
 The Supreme Court held: “It can hardly be argued that either students or teachers shed their constitutional rights to freedom of speech or expression at the schoolhouse gate.”
 In declaring the regulation unconstitutional, the Court stated: “[U]ndifferentiated fear or apprehension of disturbance is not enough to overcome the right to freedom of expression.”